KenKundert/inform/README.rst

 An object of the Inform class is referred to as an informer (not to be confused with the print functions, which are  referred to as informants).
-Once instantiated, an informer can be used to terminate the program or return a count of the number of errors that have occurred.
+Once instantiated, you can use the informer to change various settings, terminate the program, or return a count of the number of errors that have occurred.

 .. code-block:: python